Special Conference Events and Sessions

 Women in Magnetism Networking Event

 Expand your professional network!
-Don’t miss the Virtual Women in Magnetism Networking Event.
-This is an opportunity to become acquainted with women in the profession and to discuss a range of topics including leadership, work-life balance, and professional development.
+Don’t miss the Women in Magnetism Networking Event, supported by Seagate.
+This is a fantastic opportunity to become acquainted with women in the profession and to discuss a range of topics including leadership, work-life balance, and professional development.
+We will begin with a panel of women who will each share a little bit about their experience as a woman in magnetism.
+Of particular interest are stories about overcoming adversity, things that were helpful career-wise, and advice for other women in the field.
+After the panel, we will open up the meeting for discussion and networking, both with the speakers and individually.
 All students, researchers and retirees are encouraged to attend.

 Special session: "Entrepreneurship: Launching a Start-up Company"Chaired by Stephane Mangin (University of Lorraine)

 Live Session - Thursday, 29 April

 8:00 pm CST (Asia)